Do you wonder about what is realistic as far as absences go? There are so many schools of thought out there and I’ll share with you, mine.

 Even if we don’t crate our dog, the isolation for that length of time can be so detrimental to their mental health!
 Imagine if we expected this of a human?
 Now, the difference is that with us humans, we have options.
 We can get up and leave the house, take a walk, go to the mall, pick up the phone and talk to a friend, watch TV, surf the internet, engage on social media, read a book, do a crossword, you name it!
 What can a dog do when we leave them alone?
 They will make their own fun!
 Or, they will feel so anxious about the alone-time that they will display signs of distress...and here we are!
 They don’t have the options we do.

 My idea of realistic is generally around the 4-hour mark for most dogs.
 I recommend starting the day with a good, stimulating walk where your dog can explore, sniff, forage for treats, meet people and dogs (if they so enjoy), run off leash (where it is safe), and really get their beans out.
 Come home and rest up while I get ready for my day, then breakfast is served out of a mentally-stimulating puzzle toy that will take longer than 60 seconds to eat.
-I might leave the dog with this, if it's safe, or I might monitor while I'm getting ready and they should be done by the time I'm ready to go.
-They're ready then to have a good sleep for a few hours, uninterrupted.
+I might leave the dog with this, if it’s safe, or I might monitor while I’m getting ready and they should be done by the time I’m ready to go.
+I might leave the dog with a stuffed Kong or two instead, so that they can be kept busy and then have a good sleep for a few hours, uninterrupted.

-After a good break they should be set for another few hours until you get home to relieve them, give them some well-deserved love and attention, and spend the evening with them!
+After a good break, a food puzzle or stuffed Kong and they should be set for another few hours until you get home to relieve them, give them some well-deserved love and attention, and spend the evening with them!